MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/xsapi-flat-c.md

 # Introduction to the Xbox Live C APIs

-In June, 2018, a new flat C API layer was added to XSAPI.
+In June 2018, a new, flat C API layer was added to XSAPI.
 This new API layer solves some issues that occurred with the C++ and WinRT API layers.

 The C API does not yet cover all XSAPI features, but additional features are being worked on.
-All 3 API layers, C, C++, and WinRT will continue to be supported and have additional features added over time.
+All three API layers (C, C++, and WinRT) will continue to be supported and have additional features added over time.

 > [!NOTE]
 > The C APIs currently only work with titles that use the Xbox Developer Kit (XDK).
 They do not support UWP games at this time.